ANCIR/mozambique/README.md

 **[results](http://databin.pudo.org/t/f701d5)**

 There aren't many results, so that avenue of research doesn't seem very promising (it's worth checking back in on it once we've done a significant amount of data cleaning).

+### Manually reconciled company names

+Next, we wanted to improve the linkage between company names in Hermes and Flexicadastre.
+To this end, two approaches were adopted in parallel:

+* Uploading all Hermes company names to an instance of [nomenklatura](https://github.com/pudo/nomenklatura), which provides an OpenRefine reconciliation API.
+This allows a user to manually reconcile all candidates in the FlexiCadastre dataset against their best match in Hermes using the [OpenRefine reconciliation interface](https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation).

+* Manually generating two tables of mappings within the database, with each company/person name occuring in the source data, and a canonical/normalized version.
+This table can be exported to CSV, cleaned in an external application, and then be re-imported into the application.

+The command for the latter approach is ``make dedupe`` - this will load existing CSV alias files, generate new mappings from source data, and dump the output.

 ## Glossary